Number

 Student Violations

-When a student is alleged to have committed an act of academic dishonesty or plagiarism, the following procedure will be followed:
+When a student is alleged to have committed an act of academic dishonesty, including plagiarism and the unauthorized use of Artificial Intelligence, the following procedure will be followed:

-1. Within five (5) working days, the instructor who has identified the violation will submit an Academic Integrity and Plagiarism Notification form, attaching documentation of the incident, including details of how and when the student was notified in writing.
+1. Within five (5) working days, the instructor who has identified the offense will submit an Academic Integrity and Plagiarism Notification form, attaching documentation of the incident, including details of how and when the student was notified in writing.
 The form will be routed to the program chair/director, the department’s dean, and the Vice President, Chief Academic Officer (hereafter “Vice President”).
 Academics and Guided Career Pathways will notify the instructor within three (3) working days of any prior academic integrity violations by the student.
+An instance of Gross Academic Misconduct may follow a more expedited process at the discretion of the Vice President.

-An offense of plagiarism designated as a “violation” is treated as a first offense of academic dishonesty, and the instructor will assign a grade of zero (0) to the assignment.
+An academic integrity offense designated as a “violation” is treated as a first offense of academic dishonesty, and the instructor will assign a grade of zero (0) to the assignment.

-3. In the case of a second offense of academic dishonesty regardless of whether the second offense occurs in the same course/semester or in a different or subsequent course/semester, Academics and Guided Career Pathways will notify the student and instruct them to stop attending class.
+4. In the case of a second violation of academic dishonesty, regardless of whether the second offense occurs in the same course/semester or in a different or subsequent course/semester, Academics and Guided Career Pathways will notify the student and instruct them to stop attending class.
 Academics and Guided Career Pathways will also notify the instructor, program chair/director, dean, and appropriate vice president (if the offense occurred in a division other than Academics and Guided Career Pathways), as well as Information Technology Services (to remove the student from the course LMS site) and Financial Aid (scholarship ineligibility).

 The instructor will then assign a grade of F for the course.
 Students who are removed from a class for academic dishonesty cannot receive a grade of W for the course.
 Students may use the Student Grievance policy and procedure to challenge a final course grade.
 If the student appeals the second finding of academic dishonesty via the Student Grievance policy and procedure, the student will be allowed to remain in the class until the appeal is resolved.

-4. In the case of a third offense of academic dishonesty, including an instance of plagiarism that is considered a third act of academic dishonesty, Academics and Guided Career Pathways will request that the student meet with the Vice President within three (3) working days of notification of a violation of the Student Code of Conduct.
+5. In the case of a third violation of academic dishonesty, Academics and Guided Career Pathways will file a Student Code of Conduct report and request that the student meet with the Vice President within three (3) working days of the student’s notification of the violation of the Student Code of Conduct.

-If, upon review of the evidence, the Vice President finds the student to be not guilty of academic dishonesty or plagiarism, the student will be allowed to resume class attendance immediately and make up any work missed due to the suspension.
-If the Vice President finds that the student has committed a third violation of academic dishonesty or plagiarism, the Vice President will recommend a sanction to the President.
+If, upon review of the evidence, the Vice President finds the student to be not guilty of academic dishonesty, the student will be allowed to resume class attendance immediately and make up any work missed due to the suspension.
+If the Vice President finds that the student has committed a third violation of academic dishonesty, the Vice President will recommend a sanction to the President.
 Sanctions are up to the President’s discretion and may include suspension from the College.
-If a student is found guilty of an Academic Integrity and Plagiarism policy violation and suspended from the College due to the violation, the student’s suspension will be recorded on the student’s official College record.
+If a student is found guilty of an Academic Integrity policy violation and suspended from the College due to the violation, the student’s suspension will be recorded on the student’s official College record.

-7. Reports of Academic Integrity and Plagiarism policy violations are kept on file with Academics and Guided Career Pathways for at least four (4) years.
+8. Reports of Academic Integrity policy violations are kept on file with Academics and Guided Career Pathways for at least four (4) years.

 Employee Violations

 Durham Tech upholds the same standards of academic integrity for faculty and staff as it does for students.
-When an employee is alleged to have committed an act of academic dishonesty or plagiarism, the employee will be subject to disciplinary action as outlined in the Disciplinary Actions, Suspension, and Termination of Employment Policy.
+When an employee is alleged to have committed an act of academic dishonesty, the employee will be subject to disciplinary action as outlined in the Disciplinary Actions, Suspension, and Termination of Employment Policy

 Definitions